Meet Our Amazing Lineup

 The instructor is a newcomer from Ukraine, Polina Salabay!
 Experienced dance teacher with more than 6 years of being in this field.
 Polina has experience in working with children and adults of different levels, so can easily find an approach to work with everybody.
 Very positive and energetic person who loves to exchange energy with people!
 Find her on Instagram: @dance_pollis

 Ivy Le is an experienced yoga instructor in classical & therapeutic yoga and a Reiki practitioner.
 She also studied the therapeutic use of Himalayan singing bowl to combine in her yoga training classes as well as a holistic relaxation & healing approach to promote both physical & mental wellbeing.
-She is the owner of Kamala Yoga & Wellness studio which is newly opened in Charlottetown, when she and her 2 kids moved to start their new life here.
+She is the owner of Kamala Yoga & Wellness studio in Charlottetown.

 Katlin Doyle lives her life in devotion to the sacred in all things.
 She has a background in a myriad of fields which she weaves into her daily life and offerings- cacao, yoga & meditation, ritual, women’s teachings, music, and now ecstatic dance.
 A lifelong student of the earth, of cycles, and beauty.
 Out of her love of cacao, Katlin created her business in 2014, Nurturing Essence – sharing ethical and healthy chocolate and cacao creations.
 Alongside Katlin’s chocolate offerings she has been devoted to working with hundreds of people through ritual and circle helping to guide them in reclaiming self-love, inner healing, and soul connection.